 The camber angle of both the front and rear wheels can be adjusted with the camber rods (upper turnbuckles).
-Use a square or right-angle triangle to set the camber accurately.
-The stock camber of the front wheels is -1 degree of camber.
-In the rear, the stock camber is -1.5 degrees.
-These adjustments should be set with the truck positioned at its normal ride height with a battery installed.
+Use a square or rightangle triangle to set the camber accurately.
+Adjust the front wheels to 0 degrees of camber (wheel perpendicular to the ground).
+In the rear, adjust the wheels to 1 to 2 degrees of negative camber.
+These adjustments should be set with the truck positioned at its normal ride height.